joelverhagen/joelverhagen.com/_posts/2020-12-08-fastest-net-csv-parsers.md

 know or [open a PR](https://github.com/joelverhagen/NCsvPerf/pulls) against my test repository.

 Feel free to reach out to me however you can figure out. (can't make it too easy for the spammers)

+## My motivation

+For one of my side projects, I was using CSV files as an intermediate data format.
+Essentially I have an Azure Function writing results to Azure Table Storage and another Function collecting the results into giant CSV files.
+These CSV files get gobbled up by Azure Data Explorer allowing easy slice and dice with Kusto query language.
+Kusto is awesome by the way.

+To save money on the Azure Function compute time, I wanted to optimize all of the steps I could, including the CSV reading and writing.
+Therefore, I naturally installed a bunch of CSV parsing libraries and tested their performance 😁.

+## Methodology

+I used BenchmarkDotNet to parse a CSV file I had laying around containing NuGet package asset information generated from NuGet.org.
+It has a Good Mixture™ of data types, empty fields, and string lengths.
+I ran several benchmarks for varying file sizes -- anywhere from an empty file to one million lines.

+I put each library in an implementation of some `ICsvReader` interface I made up that takes a `TextReader` and returns a list of my [POCO](https://stackoverflow.com/a/910260) instances.

+I used IL Emit for activating ("newing up"/"constructing") partly because this is [the fastest way to dynamically activate objects](https://www.joelverhagen.com/blog/2020/11/dynamically-activate-objects-net) (given enough executions, via initialization cost amortization).
+Also one of the libraries I tested hard codes this method for activation so I wanted all of the libraries to have the same characteristics in this regard.

+I tested execution time, not memory allocation.
+Maybe I'll update this post later to talk about memory.

 ## Library-specific adapters